 I'll find out before this break is over.

-Yeah, but I gotta tell you something.
+Yeah, but I got to tell you something.

-It's it's too often, it's happening too often.
+It's happening too often.

-And then, of course, it's this constant mantra that you know, conservatives don't find racism repugnant.
+And then, of course, it's this constant mantra that, you know, conservatives don't find racism repugnant.

 I find racism repugnant, period.

-White supremacists are repugnant people.
+By either side, white supremacists are repugnant people.

-And guys like Farrakhan are repugnant people.
+And guys like Furrakhan are repugnant people.

 But they don't get much coverage.